 - Increasing awareness of mental health issues and brain diseases;

-- Lessening the stigma associated depression and anxiety;
+- Lessening the stigma associated with depression and anxiety;

 - Identifying gaps in diagnosis and treatment; and

 - Advocating long-term policy change related to depression.